To create an audit trail, follow the money.

 It used to be if I signed up for preauthorized payments of bills, I never received an invoice or a statement of account.
 However now, all vendors I have preauthorized transactions with, issue either an invoice and/or a payment receipt every month.
 My guess is too many business customers were requesting back copies of invoices when they were audited ... but I could be wrong.

-As a member of the Canadian Bookkeepers Association, our code of ethics states, "A CBA Member, in conducting business, will obtain evidence or other documentation to establish a reasonable basis for any recorded transaction."
-Follow this link to learn why.
+I used to be a member of the Canadian Bookkeepers Association.
+Their code of ethics stated, "A CBA Member, in conducting business, will obtain evidence or other documentation to establish a reasonable basis for any recorded transaction."
+This was in part to avoid third party civil penalties.

-Best practice?
-Create an audit trail and get a receipt ... especially if you want to audit proof your tax return and claim your ITCs.
+• Best practice?
+Create an audit trail by getting and filing a receipt ... especially if you want to audit proof your tax return and claim your ITCs.

-• the reason you are undertaking them; and
+• the reason you are undertaking them and how you expect it to increase your profit;

 The Mileage Log - A Very Important Audit Trail